scriptotek/library-visualization/_episodes/02-pivot-tables.md

 >
 {: .discussion}

+For these types of lists, data cleaning (which can for instance be done via OpenRefine) is very important, since variations in names will directly influence the counts we obtain.
+Often this ends up as an iterative process where you start by doing some initial cleanup of the data, then carry out a first analysis (like we just did), which reveals more issues with the data that you can go back to clean up before continuing.

+# Charting in Google Sheets

 After creating our first pivot table, we can now move on to creating our first chart in Google Spreadsheets.